nanoporetech/tombo/docs/plotting.rst

 Over-Plotting
 ^^^^^^^^^^^^^

 When high coverage regions are plotted the raw signal plots can become less interpretable.
-By default, when read coverage exceeds 50X reads are randomly downsampled (change this option with ``--overplot-threshold``).
-Three additional over-plotting options (boxplot, quantile and density) are available as shown below (chose which over-plotting type to use with the ``--overplot-type`` option).
+By default, when read coverage exceeds 50X reads are randomly downsampled to 50X coverage (change this threshold with the ``--overplot-threshold`` option).
+Three additional over-plotting types (boxplot, quantile and density) are available as shown below (chose which over-plotting type to use with the ``--overplot-type`` option).

 ----